Daryl Denham: Songwriting

-Daryl Denham has hit the charts twice.
-Whilst at Virgin he re-wrote the lyrics of the Jam's 'Going Underground', taking 'Go England' to number 26 as The England Boys.
+Denham has hit the charts twice.
+Whilst at Virgin, he re-wrote the lyrics of the Jam's "Going Underground", taking "Go England" to number 26 as the England Boys.

-Then in 2005, he scored a number 11 hit as Pondlife with 'Ring Ding Ding', the original Crazy Frog song.
+Then in 2005, he scored a number 11 hit as Pondlife with "Ring Ding Ding", the original Crazy Frog song.

 He has also written songs for Kid Creole and Black Lace.

 Stand Up – The Musical

-In September 2013, Denham produced a new musical he'd written called 'Stand Up'.
+In September 2013, Denham produced a new musical he had written called Stand Up.
 It told the stories of three comedians at different stages in their lives and starred Darren Day, Lionel Blair, Billy Pearce and Dean Sullivan.
 The production ran at the Floral Pavilion in New Brighton to positive reviews and showcased twenty new songs Denham had written with co-producer Maurice Cheetham.